deter-project/docs/site/docs/containers/containers-guide.md

 The ```containers``` sub-directory of a containerized experiment holds information specific to a containerized experiment.
 There are a few useful bits of data in that per-experiment containers directory that we can look at.

 * **Copy of the topology file:** First, a copy of the topology that we gave to ```containerize.py``` is available in ```/proj/DeterTest/exp/example1/containers/experiment.tcl```.
 If the experiment is created from a topdl file, the filename will be ```containers/experiment.tcl```.
 * **Visualization of experiment:** A simple visualization of the experiment is in ```containers/visualization.png```.
 This is annotated with node and network names as well as interface IP addresses.
-The topology depiction <a href="/containers/containers-guide/#step-1-design-the-topology">above</a> is an example.
-To view a <a href="/img/visualization.png">larger version, click here</a>.
+The topology depiction <a href="../containers-guide/#step-1-design-the-topology">above</a> is an example.
+To view a <a href="../../img/visualization.png">larger version, click here</a>.
 * **IP-to-hostname mapping:** The ```containers/hosts``` file is a copy of the IP-to-hostname mapping found on each virtual machine in the topology.
 It can be useful in converting IP addresses back to names.
 It is installed in ```/etc/hosts``` or the equivalent on each machine.
 * **PID/EID:** The two files ```/var/containers/pid``` and ```/var/containers/eid``` contain the project name and experiment name.
 Scripts can make use of these.

-The rest of the contents of that directory are primarily used internally by the implementation, but a more detailed listing is in the <a href="/containers/containers-reference/#Per-experimentDirectory">Containers Reference</a>.
+The rest of the contents of that directory are primarily used internally by the implementation, but a more detailed listing is in the <a href="../containers-reference/#Per-experimentDirectory">Containers Reference</a>.

 ### Step 3: Swap-in resources

 At this point, as with any DETER experiment, the topology does not yet have any resources attached.
 To get the resources, swap the experiment in from the web interface or using the ```swapexp``` command.
-See the <a href="/core/core-guide/">DETERLab Core Guide</a> for more information.
+See the <a href="../../core/deterlab-commands/">DETERLab Commands</a> for more information.

 ### Step 4: Verify virtual topology and access nodes

 Once you have been notified that the physical experiment has finished its swap-in, the Containers system starts converting the physical topology into the virtual topology.

 At this time, you must manually verify when the virtual topology has been created by ping-ing or trying to SSH into individual nodes of an experiment.
-There is also a <a href="/containers/containers-guide/#StartCommands">workaround suggested below</a>.
 We are working towards offering a better notification system.

 Once the containerized elements have all started, the nodes are available as if they were physical nodes.
 For example, we may access node ```n-0``` of the experiment we swapped in by running: